OCHA-DAP/hdx-python-api/README.md

 |        |project_config_json  |str           |Path to JSON Project configuration   |                                        |
 |        |project_config_yaml  |str           |Path to YAML Project configuration   |config/project_configuration.yml        |

+To access the configuration, you use the `read` method of the `Configuration` class as follows:

+    Configuration.read()

 ### Configuring Logging

 If you wish to change the logging configuration from the defaults, you will need to call `setup_logging` with arguments unless you have used the simple or ScraperWiki facades, in which case you must update the `hdx.facades` module variable `logging_kwargs` before importing the facade.